Shahmonil1996/CSE-240A-Branch-Predictor/README.md

 *Note - Tage Predictor is not completely Explained almost anywhere, so the implementation might be different from others...

-Usage : (from src directory - run "make" command first in the src directory to compile and generate executable)
+Usage : (run "make" command first in the src directory to compile and generate executable, next run any predictor using the example below)
 # To run CUSTOM TourSHARE PREDICTOR
 (To run Local predictor use custom:1, to run perceptron predictor use custom:2, to run Tage predictor use custom:3)